Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Abstract

 \section{Abstract}

 Most existing classification methods aim to minimize the overall misclassification error rate.
-However, in applications, different types of errors can have different consequences.
-Two popular paradigms have been developed to account for this asymmetry issue: the Neyman-Pearson (NP) paradigm and the cost-sensitive (CS) paradigm.
-Compared to the CS paradigm, the NP paradigm does not require a specification of costs.
-Most previous works on the NP paradigm focused on the binary case.
-In this work, we study the multi-class NP problem by connecting it to the CS problem and propose two algorithms.
-We extend the NP oracle inequalities and consistency from the binary case to the multi-class case, showing that our two algorithms enjoy these properties under certain conditions.
-The simulation and real data studies demonstrate the effectiveness of our algorithms.
-To our knowledge, this is the first work to solve the multi-class NP problem via cost-sensitive learning techniques with theoretical guarantees.
-The proposed algorithms are implemented in the R package \texttt{npcs} on CRAN.
+However, in applications such as loan default prediction, different types of errors can have varying consequences.
+To address this asymmetry issue, two popular paradigms have been developed: the Neyman-Pearson (NP) paradigm and the cost-sensitive (CS) paradigm.
+Previous studies on the NP paradigm have primarily focused on the binary case, while the multi-class NP problem poses a greater challenge due to its unknown feasibility.
+In this work, we tackle the multi-class NP problem by establishing a connection with the CS problem via strong duality and propose two algorithms.
+We extend the concept of NP oracle inequalities, crucial in binary classifications, to NP oracle properties in the multi-class context.
+Our algorithms satisfy these NP oracle properties under certain conditions.
+Furthermore, we develop practical algorithms to assess the feasibility and strong duality in multi-class NP problems, which can offer practitioners the landscape of a multi-class NP problem with various target error levels.
+Simulations and real data studies validate the effectiveness of our algorithms.
+To our knowledge, this is the first study to address the multi-class NP problem with theoretical guarantees.
+The proposed algorithms have been implemented in the R package \texttt{npcs}, which is available on CRAN.